fin.codes

 Is Comerica now part of Fifth Third?

 Yes — the merger closed February 1, 2026, per the FDIC's charter record and both companies' announcements.
-But Comerica keeps operating under the Comerica brand until the full system and brand conversion, which Fifth Third says is expected in the third quarter of 2026.
+Comerica keeps operating under the Comerica brand until the full system and brand conversion, which Fifth Third has now scheduled for Tuesday, September 8, 2026.

 Did Comerica's routing numbers change?

-No. As of July 5, 2026, comerica.com still publishes its own routing-number table — one number per state where the account was opened — and we've Bank-verified all four numbers against that page with a screenshot.
-Fifth Third's own statements say customers will see little change until the Q3 2026 conversion.
+No. As of August 2, 2026, comerica.com still publishes its own routing-number table — one number per state where the account was opened — and we've re-verified all four numbers against that page with a fresh screenshot.
+Fifth Third's Welcome Center says the numbers continue to work after the September 8 conversion.

 Will my Comerica routing number change after the conversion?